-1. Subsidized units.
-Dwelling units whose rents are subsidized by a governmental unit, including the federal Section 8 voucher program.

-2. Newly constructed dwelling units (receiving a certificate of occupancy after January 1, 1983).

-a.
-Newly constructed units include legal conversions of uninhabited spaces not used by Tenants, such as:
+- 1. Subsidized units.
+Dwelling units whose rents are subsidized by a governmental unit, including the federal Section 8 voucher program. - 2.
+Newly constructed dwelling units (receiving a certificate of occupancy after January 1, 1983). - a.
+Newly constructed units include legal conversions of uninhabited spaces not used by Tenants, such as: - i.

-i.
 Garages;

-ii.
-Attics;

-iii.
-Basements;

-iv.
-Spaces that were formerly entirely commercial.

-b.
-Any dwelling unit that is exempt as newly constructed under applicable interpretations of the new construction exemption pursuant to Costa-Hawkins (California Civil Code Section 1954.52).

-c.
-Dwelling units not eligible for the new construction exemption include:

-i.
-Live/work space where the work portion of the space was converted into a separate dwelling unit;

-ii.
-Common area converted to a separate dwelling unit.
+- ii.
+Attics; - iii.
+Basements; - iv.
+Spaces that were formerly entirely commercial. - b.
+Any dwelling unit that is exempt as newly constructed under applicable interpretations of the new construction exemption pursuant to Costa-Hawkins (California Civil Code Section 1954.52). - c.
+Dwelling units not eligible for the new construction exemption include: - i.
+Live/work space where the work portion of the space was converted into a separate dwelling unit; - ii.
+Common area converted to a separate dwelling unit. - 3.
+Reserved. - 4.
+Dwelling Units Exempt Under Costa-Hawkins.

-3. Substantially rehabilitated buildings.

-a.
-In order to qualify for the substantial rehabilitation exemption, the rehabilitation work must be completed within a two (2) year period after the issuance of the building permit for the work unless the Owner demonstrates good cause for the work exceeding two (2) years.

-b.
-For the substantial rehabilitation exemption, the entire building must qualify for the exemption and not just individual units.

-4. Dwelling Units Exempt Under Costa-Hawkins.
 Costa-Hawkins addresses dwelling units that are exempt under state law.
 The Costa Hawkins exemptions are contained at California Civil Code Section 1954.52.
-The text of Costa-Hawkins is attached as an appendix to OMC Chapter 8.22.